Gabriel Arias Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.49).
+- The Tigers' 4.47 team ERA ranks 19th across all league pitching staffs.

-- Tigers pitchers combine to rank 14th in baseball in home runs surrendered (143 total, 1.2 per game).
+- Tigers pitchers combine to surrender 144 total home runs at a rate of 1.2 per game (to rank 14th in baseball).

-- The righty last appeared on Saturday against the Boston Red Sox, when he threw 5 1/3 innings, allowing no earned runs while giving up two hits.
+- The lefty last pitched on Sunday against the Boston Red Sox, when he went five innings, allowing six earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.